selected reviews

 Cover of US edition of A Mountain to the North, A Lake to The South, Paths to the West, A River to the East, by László Krasznahorkai, translated by Ottilie Mulzet.
 Cover shows the words of the title spinning around a central axis against a dark blue background."The grandson of Prince Genji wanders an ancient monastery in Kyoto.
 He seeks a fabled garden whose beauty promises a kind of sublimity: 'Whoever stood there and looked at this would never want to utter even a single word; such a person would simply look, and be silent.'
 The novella, gorgeously translated by Ottilie Mulzet, comprises a catalog of the wanderer’s findings: architectural ephemera, silk scrolls, rooms within rooms, traces of paintings, sake glasses and illustrated magazines...
 Amid this patient, beguiling inventory, intimations of a fallen world persist.
 A slovenly retinue in European dress pursues the prince’s grandson through the city.
 Thirteen withered goldfish are nailed through their eyes to a wooden hut.
 A grievously wounded dog climbs a hill with terrifying single-mindedness.
 These instances of violence underscore the precarity of Krasznahorkaian transcendence, which is nearly always contiguous with apocalypse.”—Dustin Illingworth, The New York Times"If this riff on artistic creation resonates, László Krasznahorkai’s slight, almost static novella A Mountain to the North, a Lake to the South, Paths to the West, a River to the East may speak to you as it did to me, slowly revealing itself as a meditation not only on Buddhism and the fragility of life, but also on writing, on the creation of art, and on aesthetic fulfillment in general, a journey that can be exhausting, elusive, consuming, frustrating, and ultimately futile.
 Ottilie Mulzet’s characteristically wondrous translation is the ninth of Krasznahorkai’s works to appear in English over the past decade, and while the book was originally published in Hungarian in 2003, it still feels like a fitting coda to the Man Booker International winner’s remarkable oeuvre.”—Cory Oldweiler, The Los Angeles Review of Books"The mistake is in believing that such a hermitage can be found.
 A garden, a library, a tower — they are all chimeras of the mind, as empty as the space that encloses them.
 For a box built in the abyss shelters nothing.
 All of Krasznahorkai’s characters are desperate for some asylum, to gain access, unaware that they are already inside that which they wish to enter.
 There can never be any arrival, only pursuit.”—Jared Marcel Pollen, Astra Magazine"When you open one of [Krasznahorkai's] novels, it can be a shock to see no ragged margins, just a sheer bank of language, inexorable as a funeral stela.
 But once you proceed down the winding path of a character’s obsessive thoughts, you have no choice but to read on with a similar compulsion...
 This is a book preoccupied with infinity.
 Krasznahorkai’s project, it seems, is to thwart the passing of time through a program of looking.
 When a person’s eye lingers, the moment swells; to describe something in excess is therefore a hedge against death.
 At first, Krasznahorkai’s incantations seduce us.
 Yes, we think, time is a concertina.
 Everything is always.
 And yet, deep within the monastery, Krasznahorkai plants a counterpoint to this premise..”—Laura Preston, The Believer Magazine"Despite being the only real character, the grandson of Prince Genji is a marginal figure because all of humanity is marginal in the grand scheme of things.
 Krasznahorkai reminds us that humanity’s existence was a natural result of possibility and probability – we had and have little choice in the matter.
 Yet, A Mountain to the North never revels in nihilism.
 Meaning is something we search for, just like the grandson of Prince Genji searches for his garden.
 We’re small, but we’re no less important than any of the billions of years that preceded us.
 Krasznahorkai wants us to get comfortable with this idea, because only then can we, 'begin to see that there [is] only the whole, and no details.'”—Dylan Cook, Cleaver MagazineCover of the UK edition of László Krasznahorkai's A MOUNTAIN TO THE NORTH, A LAKE TO THE SOUTH, PATHS TO THE WEST, A RIVER TO THE EAST.
 Cover os turquoise with large type and fragments of a Japanese scroll painting.

 by "It is in the telling of this apparently simple story that the immense appeal of this beautiful novel lies.
 At one point, Krasznahorkai speaks of 'the strength of simplicity’s enchantment' and, through Mulzet’s exceptional work, we can appreciate the enchantment of language that is attentive to precise details and which conjures the serenity that is sought throughout.
 The author makes his intentions clear when he says that, 'this tradition was built upon observation, repetition, and the veneration of the inner order of nature and the nature of things, and that neither the meaning nor the purity of this tradition could ever be brought into question'.”—Declan O'Driscoll, The Irish Times, "January’s best new translated fiction""Krasznahorkai and Mulzet have both paid careful attention to prosody, so that we may read this novel in accordance with the author’s intentions.
 Although full stops are absent, the sentences bristle with punctuation: commas and semi-colons keep the flow measured, meditative, additive, rolling calmly on, on, on.
 In a word, take it slow.
 And it works: a calm descends over you, and the mind quickly adjusts and resigns itself to the inexorable swell of information...
 Tranquillity curdling into boredom is the chief danger here, and one of the impressive achievements of A Mountain to the North is how well it maintains its reverie—how dull it isn’t.
 Credit here is due to author and translator in equal measure; sentences of this length and delicateness pose an extreme technical challenge to the translator, one that is made harder still by certain grammatical disparities between Hungarian and English—the largest of which being the agglutinative nature of Hungarian, which can accommodate long sentences more easily than English can.
 Nevertheless, Ottilie Mulzet succeeds, and her sentences mesmerise.
 There are occasional and possibly inescapable moments of ponderousness—a stubby clause, a qualification too many—but Mulzet renders the formidable syntax with great skill and care.
 Very rarely do you yearn for one of these sentences to end.”—Matthew Redman, Asymptote, "What's New in Translation""In Ottilie Mulzet’s translation, the prose reaffirms both the architectural complexities of the monastery and their precise obedience to a system.
 It is a system of thought, 'difficult to perceive, or completely nontransparent to the everyday eye'.
 In the monastery, it always prevails in the perfect alignment of content to structure; perhaps in the world, too...
 Eventually, you see that you’ve been treated to a metaphysical mystery story, and that the mystery has all along been both secreted and revealed in the precision and care and sleight-of-hand with which László Krasznahorkai wrote his novel.”—M. John Harrison, The Times Literary Supplement"The prose, at least, persists.
 Ottilie Mulzet has laid into English Krasznahorkai’s familiar style: those long, sinuous sentences, which loop forward from comma to comma, stepping back to revise a detail, till they suddenly reach an end.
 The watchword is always control: a whole chapter can be filled by the lifting of a breeze or the chime of a bell.
 This is fiction as hypnosis, and if opacity haunts A Mountain…, it is not clear it would disperse on a second reading, or beyond.
 And yet – for all your doubts and questions – there is so much beauty in this patch of serenity.”—Cal Revely-Calder, Telegraph"Retaining all the intricacy and tortuousness of Krasznahorkai’s distinctive prose, the novella, now rendered in Ottilie Mulzet’s fine translation, is imbued with precision that can be glorious, but also, at times, profoundly taxing.
-Objects and actions are described with such intensely analytical detail that the reader is often forced to pause, go back and reread passages several times over just to parse them.This characteristic postmodern artificiality makes indisputable demands on the reader, but there is significant reward for those willing to take up the challenge.—Bryan Karetnyk, The Financial Times, "The Best Books of the Week"
+Objects and actions are described with such intensely analytical detail that the reader is often forced to pause, go back and reread passages several times over just to parse them.This characteristic postmodern artificiality makes indisputable demands on the reader, but there is significant reward for those willing to take up the challenge."—Bryan Karetnyk, The Financial Times, "The Best Books of the Week""Originally published in 2003, now available in a discerning translation by Ottilie Mulzet, A Mountain to the North, A Lake to The South, Paths to the West, A River to the East is a enveloping work that is part existential meditation and mystery, part exposition of the design and construction of Buddhist monasteries, part fantastical geological and botanical visualization and much more.
+It exists and unfolds in a magical realm of its own, suspended on meticulous details of Japanese Buddhist tradition, practice and design, but raising a much more pragmatic question: what is more important, the quest or its successful completion?"—Joseph Schreiber, Rough Ghosts

 Autobiographies of an Angel, by Gábor Schein [Yale University Press, Margellos World Republic of Letters, 2022]